-So, are French Bulldogs smart?
-French Bulldogs are the 109th smartest dog breed, classifying them as “below average” dogs for obedience & working IQ.
-The low ranking is likely due to their stubborn nature.
-But because Frenchies were bred to be great companions that excel in reading human emotions and communicating, they have some of the highest adaptive-intelligence in dogs.
+French Bulldogs are the 109th smartest dog breed for obedience & working intelligence.
+However, the low ranking is likely due to their stubborn nature.
+What actually makes them smart is their ability to read, understand, and communicate human emotions.
+So while they may not be great at learning commands, Frenchies have some of the highest adaptive intelligence in dogs.

 Frenchies aren’t the type to blindly do your bidding for the sake of it.
-But in reality, they’re so much smarter than people make them out to be.
-Let’s explore why they’re ranked low for dog intelligence and what actually makes them smart dogs.
+In reality, they’re so much smarter than people make them out to be.
+Read on to learn why they’re ranked low for dog intelligence and what actually makes them intelligent.

 RECOMMENDED: The 100 Smartest Dog Breeds